seanhagen/workernator/docs/designed.md

 > One note before we dive in: don't treat the names of types, functions, or concepts in this document as "final".
 I tend to iterate & change names as I work as the "purpose" of a type or function becomes more clear as the code gets fleshed out.

+This service will be comprised of three parts:

+-   a library that contains all of the job-management stuff
+-   a GRPC API service that is basically a thin wrapper around the library
+-   a GRPC API command-line client that can be used to start, stop, query status, and tail the output of jobs

+Also, as this is not meant to be a real-world system (&#x2026;yet?), there are some things that won't be implemented.
+These kinds of things will get pointed out where relevant.

+The list of requirements used to create this design doc can be found [here](https://github.com/gravitational/careers/blob/main/challenges/systems/challenge.md#level-5).

 ### Library

 The library is made up of two parts; the job manager, and the jobs.

-The job manager is the workhorse; it is what launches jobs when a user makes a request, keeps track of running jobs, and all the other functionality we require.
+The job manager is the workhorse; it is what launches jobs when a user makes a request, keeps track of running jobs, stops jobs when a user requests, and keeps track of the output so users can request that as well.

-There are a few things that will be required for the library: a way to **register** a job, a way to **start** a job, a way to **stop** a job, a way to get the **status** of a job, and lastly a way to **tail the output** of a job.
+So, to break down the core bits of functionality, we're going to need:

+-   a way to **register** a job
+-   a way to **start** a job
+-   a way to **stop** a job
+-   a way to get the **status** of a job
+-   a way to **tail the output** of a job

 This will be accomplished using some types that will probably look something like this: